openwhyd/openwhyd/CONTRIBUTING.md

 - Keep your PRs simple
 - Avoid submitting PRs that may cause long discussions with the PR reviewer and/or other contributors

+🤗 Beginners, you are welcome too!
+Don't be afraid, sending a PR is a great way to learn.
+You will probably be reassured by this article: [How To Win Friends And Make Pull Requests On GitHub](http://readwrite.com/2014/07/02/github-pull-request-etiquette/).

 ## Code guidelines

 - Optimize for search: [Like in the React.js project](https://facebook.github.io/react/contributing/design-principles.html), we want to make it easy for contributors to search for symbols (constants, variables and function names.
 So don't hesitate to give them verbose/specific names.